pyrogram/pyrogram/docs/source/api/decorators.rst

 Decorators
 ==========

-While still being methods bound to the :obj:`Client` class, decorators are of a special kind and thus deserve a dedicated page.
+While still being methods bound to the :obj:`Client <pyrogram.Client>` class, decorators are of a special kind and thus deserve a dedicated page.

 Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to